Be Prepared If the Lights Go Out in Your Business

 Your office or business should also have a battery-powered radio or television so you can monitor the news and official announcements during outages.

-Have at least one phone that is can call out or receive calls without a switchboard, PBX or other system that may require power.
-A simple single line or a cellular phone can make the difference sometimes.
+Have at least one phone that can call out or receive calls without a switchboard, PBX or other system that may require power.
+A simple single line or a dedicated emergency cell phone (kept charged) can make the difference sometimes.

 For some businesses, power outages can lead to security risks.
 Discuss with your local police department any steps you should take to protect yourself for the time that electricity could be off.